iwesep2017/iwesep2017.github.io/accepted-papers.md

 **Monitoring and Visualizing Programming Behaviors by Novices Towards an Automated Programming Exercise**
 *Erina Makihara, Hiroshi Igaki, Norihiro Yoshida, Kenji Fujiwara and Hajimu Iida*

-**Customization Patterns for GQM Metrics-Layer: Optimization by Checklist Based Maintainability Review and Machine Learning**
+**Customization Patterns for GQM Model: Optimization of Maintainability Metrics by Checklist Based Review and Machine Learning**
 *Naohiko Tsuda, Hironori Washizaki, Yoshiaki Fukazawa, Shunsuke Sugimura, Yuichiro Yasuda and Masanao Futakami*

 **How does gamification work for coding and reviewing?**